443eb9/bevy_entitiles/README.md

 - [Cavernas_by_Adam_Saltsman.png](https://adamatomic.itch.io/cavernas)

 ## Versions

+*LDtk version is the version that json api has changed.
+So you can also use 1.5.2 in 0.2.7.</br>See [this](https://ldtk.io/json/next/#changes) for more information.*

 | Bevy ver | EntiTiles ver | LDtk ver      |
 | -------- | ------------- | ------------- |